tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 guarantee that the platform remains trustworthy for the lifetime of the certificate or even for the duration of the TLS session.
-As a result, such static evidence is insufficient in environments where the platform may change state after the connection is established.
+As a result, such static evidence is insufficient in environments where the platform may change state after the connection is established and the connection is long-lived.

 Runtime attestation addresses this gap by allowing the Relying Party (RP) to request fresh attestation evidence after the TLS connection is